Sadia0011/Couture-Zone/README.md

 <h3>Projects Details</h3>
--This website is about Purchasing accesories
+-This website is about Purchasing accesories.
 -user can login and register.
 -user can choose products from different product and add it to user's cart.
 -user can also add a product.